BenBestmann/sawdust.js/README.md

 ```javascript
 {"stories":".title a"}
 ```
-Every scraping job consist is represented by an attribute and it's accoring value.
+Every scraping job is represented by an attribute and it's according value.
 The attribute name is totally up to you.
-The attribute value has to be a valid [jQuery selector](http://api.jquery.com/category/selectors/).
+The attributes value has to be a valid [jQuery selector](http://api.jquery.com/category/selectors/).
 Here is the accoring HTML from the Hacker News homepage:
 ```html
 <td class="title">
   <a href="http://docs.python.org/dev/whatsnew/3.4.html">What’s New In Python 3.4</a>